scottie-l/reading-notes/reading-notes-401/Prep.md

 To get a good plan, answer this question: “Given input X, what are the steps necessary to return output Y?”

-Sidenote: Programmers have a great tool to help them with this… Comments!
+Side note: Programmers have a great tool to help them with this… Comments!
 3. Divide: Break it into sub-problems.
 These sub-problems are much easier to solve.
 Then, solve each sub-problem one by one.
 Begin with the simplest.
 Simplest means you know the answer (or are closer to that answer).
 After that, simplest means this sub-problem being solved doesn’t depend on others being solved.
 Once you solved every sub-problem, connect the dots.
 Connecting all your “sub-solutions” will give you the solution to the original problem.
 4. Stuck?: The difference is the best programmers/problem-solvers are more curious about bugs/errors than irritated.
 In fact, here are three things to try when facing a whammy:
     - Debug: Go step by step through your solution trying to find where you went wrong.
 Programmers call this debugging.